rusefi/rusefi_documentation/FSIO.md

 # FSIO

-The content below is mostly from 2018 and is in the process of being updated.
+## The content below is mostly from 2018 and is in the process of being updated.
+This wiki article needs to be viewed as a work in progress at this time and may contain contradictory information.

 Flexible Logic is the fanciest-schmanciest feature of rusEfi.
 Using the FSIO a user can quickly add a logical function directly into the program of the ECU.